Bedrock-OSS/bedrock-wiki/docs/items/custom-weapon.md

 To do this you need to add the `"minecraft:weapon": {}` component, even if its just empty this is enough to MC to know internally to treat your popup like a weapon popup when mouse over-ing.

-So if you add the above component to your item json file when you mouse over your sword you will now see **+10 Attack Power** listed in its tooltip.
+So if you add the above component to your item json file when you mouse over your sword you will now see **+10 Attack Damage** listed in its tooltip.

 > You may be thinking "why didnt you just add this above?" and the answer is because we will build off this component to add more cool stuff in the next section, so I wanted to keep it separate.

-## Giving the sword a unique ability
+## Giving the sword a unique ability & durability

 At this point you could call it a day, but what if you wanted to make a sword that could inflict status effects, or teleport an enemy when they attacked you?